shobrook/openlimit/README.md

 ## Contributing

-If you want to contribute to the library, get started with [Adrenaline.](https://useadrenaline.com/) Simply paste in a link to this repository to familiarize yourself.
+If you want to contribute to the library, get started with [Adrenaline.](https://useadrenaline.com/) Paste in a link to this repository to familiarize yourself.